 Coordinator: Norma Phillips (Professor and Chair, Social Work)

 Steering Committee: Luisa Borrell (Associate Professor, Health Sciences), Stephen Cavallo (Associate Professor and Chair, Speech-Language-Hearing Sciences), Juan DeLaCruz (Assistant Professor, Economics & Business), Sharon Freedberg (Associate Professor, Social Work), Alan Kluger (Professor and Chair, Psychology), Patricia Kolb (Associate Professor, Social Work)

-Students will satisfy the College requirement of a minor field by taking four courses (12 credits) at the 200- and 300-level.
+Students who declare a minor in Aging select four courses (12 credits) at the 200- and 300-level.
 At least six credits must be taken in 300-level courses or a higher-level course approved by the Program.

 Students will select in consultation with their advisor from the following menu of relevant 3-credit courses offered in various departments in the Schools of Natural and Social Sciences and Arts and Humanities:

 SWK 242: Social Work Practice with Older Adults

 Any relevant 200-level course approved by the Program.